homeinsky/Salary-Benchmark-With-Matrix-Factorization/README.md

 # Salary-Benchmark-With-Matrix-Factorization

-predicting salary scales by matrix factorization with laplacian regularizers
+SalaryBenchmark is Cython package used for salary predicting.

-SalaryBenchmark is Python package used for salary predictions.
+The methods are based on SVD and NMF models with laplacian regularizers.

-The methods are based on enhanced SVD and NMF models.
+You can download the Data from Google Drive.

 Installation:
 Before to install the package, you need to meet the requirements listed below: